Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Discussion

-\item All the radiative transfer codes used here (\texttt{HELIOS} and \texttt{petitRADTRANS}) as well as \texttt{FastChem} assume an ideal gas equation of state, which is violated by heavy atmospheres ($\gtrsim$ 1000 bar).
+All the radiative transfer codes used here (\texttt{HELIOS} and \texttt{petitRADTRANS}) as well as \texttt{FastChem} assume an ideal gas equation of state, which is violated by heavy atmospheres ($\gtrsim$ 1000 bar).
 This issue is fundamental and goes beyond the scope of this study (cf. Sec. \ref{methods:pipeline:radtrans}), but only affects the layers below the photosphere ($P_{photo} \lesssim$ 1 bar in all cases).
-Likely implications are \textit{i.)} miscalculation of atmospheric elemental ratios (e.g., C/O), \textit{ii.)} underestimation of dissolved content (since fugacity coefficients for major volatiles tend to exceed 1 at high pressures), \textit{iii.)} differences in speciation in the atmospheric column of the lower atmosphere (as computed by \texttt{FastChem}), and \textit{iv.)} an underestimation of the planets radius, as non-ideal species of the major volatiles are less compressible than ideal gases \citep{holland1991compensated,shi1992thermodynamic,bower2025diversity}.
+Likely implications are \textit{i.)} miscalculation of atmospheric elemental ratios (e.g. C/O), \textit{ii.)} underestimation of dissolved content (since fugacity coefficients for major volatiles tend to exceed 1 at high pressures), \textit{iii.)} differences in speciation in the atmospheric column of the lower atmosphere (as computed by \texttt{FastChem}), and \textit{iv.)} an underestimation of the planets radius, as non-ideal species of the major volatiles are less compressible than ideal gases \citep{holland1991compensated,shi1992thermodynamic,bower2025diversity}.
 Issues \textit{i} and \textit{ii} can in principle be corrected for by passing a non-ideal equation of state to \atmodeller.
 Issues \textit{iii} and \textit{iv} cannot be mended without major adaptions to the other underlying codes.

-\item While we included the effect of condensation on the removal of a gas phase, we did not include the formation of clouds or hazes.
-Within the model presented here, this is a valid approach: we consider only static, time-independent 1D atmospheric models at full equilibrium, at which high instellation promotes convective stability.
-Therefore, any condensates should settle, rendering the final equilibrium condensate-free but with an upper atmosphere depleted in the condensible species.
-It should be noted that this neglects diffusion, which, based on the Chapman-Enskog formalism, scales by $T^{3/2}/P$ and could thus deliver silicate species into the upper atmospheric layers where condensation occurs.
-In a realistic HRE atmosphere with their strong thermal gradient \citep{hammond2017linking}, condensation may occur as gas is advected to the nightside \citep{nguyen2024clouds}.
-More detailed studies on the influence of P-T-structure and condensation in both 1D and 2D/3D models are required \citep[cf.][]{hammond2017linking, zhang2017effects}.
+While we included the effect of condensation on the removal of a gas phase, we did not include the formation of clouds or hazes.
+In a realistic HRE atmosphere with eddy diffusion and strong day-nightside thermal gradients \citep{hammond2017linking, zhang2017effects}, condensation may occur as gas is advected to cooler upper layers or the nightside \citep[cf.][]{nguyen2024clouds}.
+If present, clouds may substantially alter transmission spectra, potentially impeding observability of key spectral features \citep{janssen2026hot}.
+However, more detailed studies on the influence of condensation on P-T-structure and spectra in both 1D and 2D/3D models are required.